-Trustees for the public hospital voted Dec.
-4 to approve bonuses for 99 managers, including more than $234,000 for CEO Kevin Spiegel.
+The public hospital board voted Dec.
+4 to approve bonuses for the 99 managers, including more than $234,000 for CEO Kevin Spiegel.

-"In light of those questions and in the spirit of cooperation, the board and management decided to hold payments until this issue has been addressed," hospital officials said in a statement Thursday night.
+"In light of those questions and in the spirit of cooperation, the board and management decided to hold payments until this issue has been addressed," a statement released by hospital officials Thursday said.

 The decision will not affect the 2 percent raise employees are to receive in January, the statement said.